welldone-cloud/aws-list-resources/README.md

 ## Notes

-* The script will only be able to discover resources that are currently supported by the AWS Cloud Control API and offer support for the "List" operation:
+* The script will only be able to discover resources that are currently supported by the AWS Cloud Control API and offer support for the `List` operation:

   https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html

-  It is further restricted to those resources where the "List" operation does not expect any additional parameters.
+  It is further restricted to those resources where the `List` operation does not expect any additional parameters.

 * If the IAM user or role you use to run the script does not have permissions to interact with certain AWS services or regions, those resources will be missed.
 Note that permissions can be restricted on different levels, such as SCPs,